peaclab/PACT/README.md

 * Sean Nemtzow

-If you have any questions regarding PACT, please send email to yuan1z@bu.edu.
+If you have any questions regarding PACT, please send emails to yuan1z@bu.edu.

 # Principal Investigator (PI):